 If your child was in the car with you when you were involved in a car accident, and they suffered injuries, they likely have damages just like you do from the car accident.
 As their parent or guardian, you can get money damages to help deal with your child’s medical expenses and other losses as well.
 But, the amount that you can recover could be affected by how you had your child restrained at the time of the accident.

 Wearing a Seatbelt Can Make or Break Your Case

 In a car accident case, the defense can reduce the money that you get from a settlement or from the jury if you weren’t wearing your seatbelt.
 The rationale behind this rule is that the belt would have prevented or decreased your damages if you were wearing it, so you were partially “at fault” for your injuries.
 When a child is not in the right car seat, the same rule can apply.

 Using Inappropriate Restraints Can Also Hurt Your Case

 Unfortunately, this general rule can still apply even when the parent makes every effort to ensure that their child was in a car seat.
 If it’s the wrong restraint system for your child’s height and weight, it could have the same effect in your legal case as if your child wasn’t wearing any kind of restraint at all.

 We consider this a “cheap trick” used by insurance companies to reduce how much they pay — and it can be stopped.
-A good lawyer CAN fight back, and help you get the full amount you deserve.
+A car accident lawyer CAN fight back and help you get the full amount you deserve.

 John Foy & Associates can take a look at the facts of your case and help you determine what you should do next.
-We have been helping car accident victims in Georgia for over 20 years.
-We have the experience and know-how you need to have the best chance of getting money damages after an accident.
+We have been helping car accident victims in Georgia for over 20 years, and we have the experience and know-how you need to give you the best chance of getting money damages after an accident.
 Call us at 404-400-4000 or fill out the form to the right to get your free consultation today.